 We thank the Reviewer pointing out the parameter range of sensitivity analysis is not clearly stated.
 We made the revisions in the third paragraph of section 4.

-“the sensitivity analysis conducted tailored to the specific parameter ranges outlined in Table 1. θthe sensitivity relation ”
+“It should be noticed that the sensitivity analysis conducted above may tailored to the specific parameter ranges outlined in Table 1.
+When the CTS parameter ranges change, such as a forward scattering case with very small value of θ, the sensitivity relation will be different from the result shown in Fig. 5.”

 Comment 5